 Our mission is to facilitate and accelerate successful partnerships between digital health startups and pharma, leading to greater success for each and faster adoption of digital health to improve patient outcomes.

-PharmStarsTM is the first and only pharma-focused accelerator for digital health startups.
+PharmStarsTM is the pharma-focused accelerator for digital health startups.
 Through our extensive expertise across pharma, startups, digital health, and innovation, we understand the challenges that pharma and startups face when seeking to collaborate.
 Our PharmaUTM program supports digital health startups and our pharma members in “bridging the gap,” leading to greater success and faster adoption of “beyond the molecule” solutions for patients.

 PharmStars is a global accelerator for digital health startups seeking pharma (including biotech) clients or partners.
 Our program offers tailored education and personalized mentoring to startups with the aim of achieving greater success when partnering with pharma.
 Our pharma members enjoy premium access to a select group of promising, groomed digital health startups that align with their digital health strategies.